eProsima/Integration-Service-docs/docs/communicatedds.rst

 After executing *DomainChange* as a publisher, it will create its *participant* in *domain* **0**. and after launching *DomainChange* as a subscriber, it will create its *participant* in *domain* **5** instead.

-The command to launch *DomainChange* as publisher is:
+The command to launch *DomainChange* as a publisher is:

 .. code-block:: bash

     $ ./DomainChange publisher

-And to launch it as subscriber:
+And to launch it as a subscriber:

 .. code-block:: bash